ReshmiCode/NatureDex/README.md

 [Devpost Submission](https://devpost.com/software/naturedex)

 ## Submission
-Submitted for Hack The Northeast2020
+Submitted for BackyardHacks - MLH Summer League  2020

+### Awards

+First Overall (based on originality, technology, design, completion, learning and theme)

 ## Inspiration
 When going for a hike or a walk, you see lots of different plants.
 Ever seen a beautiful flower and wondered what it was called?
 Or a tree whose name you just can’t quite remember?
 NatureDex is here to help you identify and keep track of all the cool plants you encounter on your adventures!